I lost my phone

 To generate a new backup code through your Twitter app:

-- Go to your Settings (on an iOS device, go to your profile and tap the gear icon; on an Android device, tap the overflow icon)
+- Go to your Settings (on an iOS device, go to your profile and tap the gear icon; on an Android device, tap the navigation menu icon or your profile icon).

 - Tap Account, then tap Security.